Hot water from your tiny wood stove.

 We have set up an ‘on tap’ hot water system powered by wood and the sun using two old copper tea urns and two pumps.

 The water is heated inside the stove in a stainless back boiler and then using the principle of the natural thermo-syphon is drawn off into a copper tank .
 This tank of heated water once heated up will act as a thermal heat store.

 This heat store can be used to heat the second urn of water for washing etc. .
 Using our side boiler installed in a Hobbit stove we connected the back boiler to an old copper urn which holds around 35litres. or 7 gallons and incorporating 1″ copper connecting pipe.
 The small 12v pump circulates the water inside the store until the desired temperature has been reached for your shower.
 (42.8 degrees in my case).
 Two fish tank thermometers have been fitted so that both urn temperatures can be monitored.

 Our tiny woodstove has two back boiler options whereby the boiler replaces either the rear or side firebrick.
 With the side boiler the customer can choose which side of the stove they would like the pipe fittings to exit from.
 The side boiler is the solution for when the stove has both the boiler and direct air system fitted together.
 This boiler option incorporated with any small wood stove with a similar hot water set up could be the answer to your hot water needs.

 You can watch a video about this system here

 Coming soon is our tiny wood cooking range stove which will give you the above potential as well giving you the scope to do a wide range of cooking baking and roasting as well as keeping warm and cosy.
 Hot water, cooking and heating all from your tiny wood stove.

 Read about more off grid adventures here.

-or cooking on your wood stove.
+Setting up a solar power system or cooking on your wood stove.